 Robert M. Costrell, Ph.D.

-Professor of Education Reform and Economics
+Professor Emeritus of Education Reform and Economics

 Dr. Costrell is the 2020 recipient of the Steven D. Gold Award for contributions to public financial management in the field of intergovernmental relations and state and local finance.
 The award is given annually by the Association for Public Policy Analysis and Management, the National Conference of State Legislatures, and the National Tax Association.